opensbli/opensbli/docs/source/introduction.rst

 Support
 -------

 The preferred method of reporting bugs and issues with OpenSBLI is to submit an issue via the repository's issue tracker.
-Users can also email the authors `Satya P Jammy <mailto:S.P.Jammy@soton.ac.uk>`_ and `Christian T. Jacobs <mailto:C.T.Jacobs@soton.ac.uk>`_ directly.
+Users can also email the authors `Satya P. Jammy <mailto:S.P.Jammy@soton.ac.uk>`_ and `Christian T. Jacobs <mailto:C.T.Jacobs@soton.ac.uk>`_ directly.